Administrative Review

 Schedule a Free Initial Assessment:

 No. You cannot submit any other visa applications if you have applied for an administrative review.
-If you do make a new visa application whilst you have a pending administrative review, your application will automatically be withdrawn.
+If you do make a new visa application whilst you have a pending review, your application will automatically be withdrawn.

-Time-Limit to Apply for an Administrative Review in 2024
+Time-Limit to Apply for an in 2025

 If you are outside the UK: